ibexa/documentation-developer/docs/search/extensibility/customize_elasticsearch_index_structure.md

 ## Selecting indexing strategy

-In your Elasticsearch configuration you can select one of three built-in strategies that control grouping documents in the index.
+In your Elasticsearch configuration you can select one of four built-in strategies that control grouping documents in the index.

 The strategies are:

+- `NullGroupResolver` - groups all documents into a single group.
 - `LanguageGroupResolver` - groups documents by language code.
 - `ContentTypeGroupResolver`- groups documents by content type ID.
 - `CompositeGroupResolver` - allows combining multiple group resolves together to have a more granular index.